noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques

 ##### Editing/archival footage
 These reports are shows in quick succession.
 Only a sentence or two from each report is ever heard before it is replaced with another.
-By showing a number of news reports and how they all have the same opinion, t
+By showing a number of news reports and how they all have the same opinion, the true scale
 ##### Juxtaposition